yaronf/I-D/hum-app-reqs/draft-sheffer-hum-app-req.md

 Note: the intended audience for this section is application developers who are not familiar with the IETF process.

-IETF, the Internet Engineering Task Force, is the most important standards body for the Internet.
+IETF, the Internet Engineering Task Force, is an important standards body for the Internet.
 Its main product is RFC documents that define protocols.
 For example, the IP protocol is defined by RFC 791, the HTTP protocol is defined by a series of RFCs, TLS 1.3 is defined by RFC 8446.
 The IETF has a very long history and very detailed processes associated with its operation.
 It has been holding 3 annual face-to-face meetings for a very long time, and is only now moving more fully into virtual meetings.
-In fact the first fully virtual IETF meeting is the upcoming IETF 107, taking place next week.
+In fact the first fully virtual IETF meeting is the upcoming IETF 107, taking place next week (at the time of writing).
-The IETF consists of dozens of working groups, and they come to decisions using a process called “rough consensus” which means that most participants are in favor of a certain decision and there is no large faction against or an even smaller faction but with strongly held opinions.
+The IETF consists of dozens of working groups, and they come to decisions using a process called "rough consensus" which means that most participants are in favor of a certain decision and there is no large faction against or an even smaller faction but with strongly held opinions.
-Quoting “the Tao or the IETF”:
+Quoting "the Tao or the IETF":

 4.2 Getting Things Done in a Working Group